lino-framework/cg/docs/po.rst

     Site operator

         Operates a given :term:`Lino site`.
-        The owner of the data stored on that site.
+        Is the owner of the data stored on that site.
-        Legally responsible for protecting that data against privacy issues.
+        Is legally responsible for protecting that data against privacy issues.
         Manages access permissions to individual :term:`end users <end user>`.

     System administrator